JohnJoseph2019/BuzzRecipe/README.md

 - Be able to use the appropiate API and use it correctly
 - Render data on page
 - Allow user to search for there drink.
-- Be able randomonly suggest a cocktail to make.
+- Be able to randomonly suggest a cocktail to make.
 - Able to use flex to align the content correctly.
-- be able to reset the search if the users choose it to.
+- Be able to reset the search if the users chooses to.

 ## PostMVP

-- find a way using anther API ( or not ) where to get all the bars near the location of the user
+- Find a way using another API ( or not ) where users can find nearby bars as per user location.
-- Implement this with list showing the user at all times at the bottom of the page
+- Implement this with a list showing the user at all times their location.
+It will be display at the bottom right corner.
-- able to implement a link to map version of it
+- Able to implement a link to map version of it.

 ## Project Schedule